 The typical person with degenerative disc disease is in their thirties or forties and healthy and active.

-Common symptoms of lumbar degenerative disc disease:
+Common lumbar degenerative disc disease symptoms include: